 The function is called with six parameters.
-The function should have the form specified either in Parameters Passed to the C Subprogram on Windows (on page 179) or in Parameters Passed to the C Subprogram on UNIX (on page 196).
+The function should have the form specified either in Parameters Passed to the C Subprogram on Windows (on page 168) or in Parameters Passed to the C Subprogram on UNIX (on page 187).
 The following form may be used if the function is to work under either Windows or UNIX:

 FunctionName is the name of the C function.
 The function return value must be declared as an int.
-The value returned to the calling COBOL program must be either RM_FND or RM_STOP (see pages 180 and 197).
+The value returned to the calling COBOL program must be either RM_FND or RM_STOP, as described in the parameters passed to the C subprogram on Windows (on page 169) and UNIX (on page 188).

-pCalledName is the Name parameter used for the ConversionStartup (on page 159) CodeBridge Library function.
+pCalledName is the Name parameter used for the ConversionStartup (on page 147) CodeBridge Library function.